snltd/illumos-telegraf-plugins/README.md

 This isn't a self-contained software package.
 It's effectively a big patch to Telegraf, and you'll have to do a little work to build it.

 First, of course, you need a build environment.
-I use and OmniOS `lipkg` zone with the following packages.
+I use an OmniOS `lipkg` zone with the following packages.

 ```